arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 # reports/

-- Content used for producing papers, presentations, websites, metrics, etc.
+The reports holds published papers and content used for producing papers, presentations, websites, metrics, etc. It can additionaly hold the following information:
 - Figures & tables: generated metrics and graphics for supporting reports
 - Log.md: computational notebook (if one was used to create the content)
 - Methods.md: version controlled methods section for the project
-- Further subdirectories can be customized.
+- Further subdirectories can be customized based on the needs of the collection.

 # requirements/